-2. No alcoholic beverages or drugs, not prescribed by a physician or not for use for medical purposes, can be brought with the group or consumed on our property.
+2. No alcoholic beverages or illegal drugs can be brought with the group or consumed on our property.

 3. We seek to maintain a "smoke free" environment.
 If some group members must smoke, we ask that it be done in their vehicles.